 The next Ontario municipal elections will be held on Monday, October 24, 2022.
 The term of office for elected representatives is December 1st, 2022 to November 30th, 2026 (a four year term).
 Learn who in your community best represents your position on the issues that mean the most to you and your family!

-FOCA members can watch our July 2022 webinar about getting out the vote in your waterfront community:
+FOCA members can access an Association Vote Toolkit, and watch our July 2022 webinar about getting out the vote in your waterfront community:

 - Download a 2-page overview (PDF) from FOCA about Municipal Elections – a quick overview of what you need to know